- Role-based, attribute-based, & just-in-time access to infrastructure

 It’s also a good idea to schedule regular simulations of events to make sure the proper logs are generated.
 For instance, you could create a test account on the network, adjust its rights and permissions, and then log into it with the wrong password enough times to force a lockout.
 Ensure that logs were generated for each of these key events, and give you enough information to answer the questions above.

 Many organizations have no idea what’s going on “under the hood” of their networks, and in the case of a breach or other security incident, they would have little evidence to help them figure out what happened.
 Turning up logging from your network endpoints is a great first step, but you also need to tune the logs so they provide you with insightful information.
 Make sure you have carefully planned for storing these logs for both the short and long term.
 Finally, be sure that you don’t just “set and forget” your tools to shoulder the logging burden for you.
-Schedule regular manual reviews to make sure all critical endpoints are being logged, and generating the level of detail that you define in your log management and review policy.
+Schedule regular manual reviews to make sure all critical endpoints are being logged and generate the level of detail that you define in your log management and review policy.

 Why are audit logs important?